Understanding Ecosystems : Pathways to Sustainability

 2020 - 2021.

-The first film takes an upland heathland ecosystem in mid-Wales as an example to introduce the concept of energy flows and nutrient cycles as built-in sustainability mechanisms, essential for healthy ecosystem function. (completed and available - click!)
+The first film takes an upland heathland ecosystem in mid-Wales as an example to introduce the concept of energy flows and nutrient cycles as built-in sustainability mechanisms, essential for healthy ecosystem function.
+The dynamics of peat formation and its importance for carbon sequestration and as a vast store and filter of freshwater for terrestrial and freshwater aquatic ecosystems is explored and emphasised.
+The impacts of negative exploitation as a file and as a horticultural compost on commercial scale is also considered. (completed and available - click!)

 The second film shows how industrially derelict landscapes in the UK are examples of collapsed ecosystems where these flows and cycles have been dislocated.
-It further considers how understanding these processes can provide a means of restoring collapsed ecosystems to landscapes with independent function. (projected completion, 2020 -- due to COVID-19 production suspended until 2021)
+It further considers how understanding these processes can provide a means of restoring collapsed ecosystems to landscapes with independent function. (projected completion, 2020 -- due to COVID-19 production suspended until COVID restrictions relaxed )

 The third film moves towards a global perspective by exploring different ways that humans interact with ecosystems in other parts of the world and emphasises how local and "traditional" interactions intersect with the present day global impacts.

-(projected completion 2021 subject to funding !due to COVID-19 production suspended until 2021)
+(projected completion 2021 subject to funding !due to COVID-19 production suspended until COVID restrictions relaxed )

-Overall, I hope that they reveal the complex processes which natural ecosystems have evolved to regulate and maintain themselves and how extremely vulnerable these are to unbridled resource exploitation and our increasingly powerful technologies.
+Overall, I hope that these films reveal the complex processes which natural ecosystems have evolved to regulate and maintain themselves and how extremely vulnerable these are to unbridled resource exploitation using our increasingly powerful technologies.

 Ron Johnston 14/09/20